GadgetAngel/Voron2.4_My_Build_Log/README.md

 ## How I Calculated the Power Requirements for my Voron 2.4 Build:

-I know a lot of you already know the answer but for the rest of us that are still learning about bipolar stepper motors and stepper drivers.
+I know a lot of you already know the answer but for the rest of us that are still learning about bipolar stepper motors and stepper drivers I will describe the process I used.
 I never realized that the motors I own are **bipolar-series motors**.

 To me when things are connected in series the wires are daisy-chained together (positive lead1, negative lead1 is connected to positive lead2, negative lead2).